 For the stylish men (or those you hope to transform), Figs ties, cashmere scarves and bowties are both a fashionable and ethical gift.
-Their threads for threads initiative means that every purchase also gives a school uniform to a child in need of an education in the developing world.
+Their “Threads for Threads” initiative means that every purchase also gives a school uniform to a child in need of an education in the developing world.
 Check out their video that explains this mission:

 Charitable Online Auctions

-And finally, if you’re looking for larger ticket items, consider Bidding for Good, a charitable e-commerce company that connects fundraisers, cause-conscious shoppers, and socially responsible businesses (or Ebay’s version, Ebay Giving Works).
+And finally, if you’re looking for larger ticket items, consider Bidding for Good, a charitable e-commerce company that connects fundraisers, cause-conscious shoppers, and socially responsible businesses (there’s also Ebay’s version, Ebay Giving Works).
 Both feature popular items as well as a number of one-of-a-kind gifts such as antiques and unique experiences like one-on-one violin lessons with a symphony member.